 Add the roasted spice to the grinder and also add salt, Kashmiri red chili powder, garlic powder, ginger powder, coriander powder, turmeric powder, asafoetida, mango powder, and garam masala powder.

 Grind all the ingredients to make a fine powder.
-Achar masala is ready to use.
+Now the best pickle spice powder is ready to use.

 Homemade achar masala is purely prepared with spice without the addition of food color and artificial flavoring and preservatives.
 You can easily store it in an airtight glass jar for 6 months in a cool place.